DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

-True random number generation is indispensable for a wide range of cryptographic and distributed computing applications, yet traditional pseudo-random number generators remain deterministic, and thus vulnerable to state‐recovery attacks.
+True random number generation is indispensable for a wide range of cryptographic and distributed computing applications, yet traditional pseudo-random number generators remain deterministic, and thus vulnerable to state-recovery attacks.
 Quantum random number generation (_QRNG_) offers a robust alternative by harnessing inherent quantum fluctuations -- in particular, optical QRNG (_OQRNG_) based on shot noise provides an accessible source of entropy from